moajohansson/IsaHipster/README.md

 from the shell (using the command 'isabelle jedit') for all dependencies to work.
 Start up Isabelle on for example `Examples/TreeDemo.thy` and have a go.

-_Disclaimer_: There are quite a few hacks around, and Hipster is not a polished and finished product by any means.
+_Common Issues_: As Hipster currently depends on specific versions of QuickSpec and HipSpec, some users have experienced problems with accidentally having conflicting cabal installation of several versions of the tools.
+If you've ended up with several versions of QuickSpec and/or HipSpec, you can remove unwanted ones using the command line tool 'ghc-pkg unregister <Name-Of-Unwanted-Version>'.

+_Disclaimer_: Hipster is always under development.
 Let us know if you run into anything too odd, and we'll try to fix it.